chinchengcsl/website/_pages/project_weighted_rkhs.md

 ## A Novel Hilbert-Space Reconstruction Framework for Computational Imaging
-I used Hilbert space theory to develop a framework for designing reconstruction techniques that offers quality, efficiency, and transparency.
-In this achieved by formulating reconstruction in a weighted Hilbert space and designing weighted-norms that encode image priors derived from the measured data.
-This formulation allows us to use reproducing kernel Hilbert space theory to design algorithms to performs advanced constrained/regularized reconstruction using efficient shift-invariant filtering instead of relying on iterative solvers, significantly improving the reconstruction speed.
-It also allows one to directly inspect the image priors derived from the data, offering transparency to the reconstruction process.
-While originally developed for magnetic resonance (MR) image reconstruction, the generality of this formulation allows it to adapted to other imaging modalities.
+The modern image reconstruction landscape contains various approaches that achieve different compromises between image quality, speed, and transparency (e.g., deep learning methods are powerful but often black-box; classical methods are transparent but slow).
+In this project, I addressed the trilemma between quality, speed, and transparency by developing a novel framework for imposing image priors in reconstruction using reproducing kernel Hilbert space theory.
+This formulation enables fast and high-quality regularized reconstruction using single-pass convolutions rather than iterative solvers.
+It also provides transparency to the reconstruction methods by allowing one to directly inspect the image priors derived from the data.

-**References**
+**References:**
 **C.-C. Chan**, J. P. Haldar, "Constrained MRI using weighted
     Hilbert spaces: Fast scan-specific reconstruction with transparent assumptions", 2025.
 (Conference abstract under review). \[[Link](../assets/pdf/paper_weighted_hilbert_space.pdf)\]